ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/firewall.md

 The following arguments are supported:

+* `id` - (Optional) ID of the firewall rule you want to search for.
 * `name` - (Optional) Name of an existing firewall rule that you want to search for.
-Search by name is case-insensitive, but the whole resource name is required (we do not support partial matching).
+Search by name is case-insensitive.
+The whole resource name is required if `partial_match` parameter is not set to true..
-* `id` - (Optional) ID of the firewall rule you want to search for.
+* `partial_match` - (Optional) Whether partial matching is allowed or not when using name argument.
+Default value is false.
 * `datacenter_id` - (Required) The Virtual Data Center ID.
 * `server_id` - (Required) The Server ID.
 * `nic_id` - (Required) The NIC ID.

-Either `name` or   `id` must be provided.
+Either `id` or `name` must be provided.
 If none, or both are provided, the datasource will return an error.

 ## Attributes Reference